CTUAvastLab/Mill.jl/docs/src/manual/missing.md

 Consequently, gradient can't be computed and any model can't be trained.

 !!! ukn "Model debugging"
     Flux `gradient` call returns an error like `Output should be scalar; gradients are not defined for output missing` when attempted on `missing` result.
 In a similar fashion as having `NaN`s in a model, this signifies that some `missing` input is not treated anywhere in the model and it propagates up.
+Generally speaking, it is recommended to deal with missing values as soon as possible (on the leaf level) so that they do not propagate and cause type instabilities.

 `PostImputingMatrix` is a solution for this.
 It can be constructed as follows: